-Meetings Today reached out to two meetings industry veterans, attorney and disaster mitigation and facility contract expert Tyra Hilliard, and Joan Eisenstodt, Meetings Today blogger and chief strategist of Eisenstodt Associates, to provide critical, immediate tips for planners and/or their attendees who may be negatively impacted by Hurricane Florence.
+Meetings Today reached out to two meetings industry veterans, attorney and disaster mitigation and facility contract expert Tyra Hilliard, and Joan Eisenstodt, Meetings Today blogger and chief strategist of Eisenstodt Associates, to provide critical, immediate tips for planners and/or their attendees who may be negatively impacted by a major hurricane.

 Legal Expert Tyra Hilliard’s Hurricane Tips for Planners